-ITC 806 Externship
+ITC 243E Externship

-The student has the option of obtaining practical experience in a workplace environment in lieu of the last month of training on campus.
+Qualifying students have the option of obtaining practical experience in a workplace environment in lieu of the last month of training on campus.
 Externships must relate to the training that would occur in the last quarter of ITCS and must be approved by the Department Head.
-If the student does not obtain an externship the following material will be covered in the on-campus learning environment: Limited Energy Systems: Alarms & Amplified Sound.
-Fire alarm system installation, programming and troubleshooting are covered.
-Proper installation practices are covered in accordance with the National Electrical Code and NFPA 72: National Fire Alarm Code.
-Amplified sound and speaker systems, including 70V distribution systems and intercom systems are covered.
+If the student does not obtain an externship, they will be responsible for completing on-campus capstone projects.